densecaviar/Star-wars-Machine-learning/README.md

 Press ENTER again to confirm your choice and jump into the game.

-Learn About AI: This project is built to help you visually understand different machine learning ideas in an interactive way.
+Learn About AI: This project is built to visually understand different machine learning ideas in an interactive way.

 How Vader Learns: The Machine Learning Strategies We're exploring several ways to make Vader smart.
 Here's a look at the AI types you can choose for him: